 Eliciting participation from the various stakeholders present in group discussions is vital when trying to make decisions.
-People can take on different roles in group discussion and decision making, and there are inevitably going to be some members of the group who are more vocal and others who are quieter.
+People can take on different roles in group discussion and decision making, and some members of the group will inevitably be more vocal than others.
 It is important to represent all viewpoints and give everyone the opportunity to speak.
 Facilitators play an important role in keeping the discussion on topic and soliciting participation from everyone.

 Small group break-out sessions and interactive activities can also help initiate discussion and generate dialogue between participants.
 Stakeholders who feel included, valued, and part of the discussion process are more likely to support the outcome.
 Using group discussion to generate solutions allows stakeholders to bring their unique experience to the table and then work together through knowledge exchange and consensus building, in order to develop actions that are agreeable to all.